 The right words in the right context

-The idea of using the right words sounds simple, right?
+The idea of using the right power words for sales sounds simple, right?
 In most cases, it is, but things can get confusing.
 For example, it’s advisable to avoid using curse words, especially at the top of the funnel (TOFU) when your potential customer is getting to know you, your company and the product or service you offer.
 This goes without saying when cold calling a qualified lead.

 Yet, while it’s widely accepted that curse words may not make the right impression, there are foul-mouthed personalities like Gary Vaynerchuk who are able to successfully sell their brands without following this methodology.